quattor/quattor.github.com/_posts/2014-10-02-madrid-workshop-summary.md

 ncm-chkconfig vs. ncm-systemd

 * Need to find a way to abstract the difference from the profiles
-* Common schema? not necessarily easy as the paradygms are very different: target vs. run level
+* Common schema? not necessarily easy as the paradigms are very different: target vs. run level
 * Define a set of functions that would be exposed by both components and will abstract at a higher level the service description?
 * Problem of dependency management: need to have one component able to work on all platforms to avoid a nightmare
   * Reuse the CAF::Service approach with a component that do whatever is appropriate on a specific platform, overloading the methods appropriately